rl-institut/NESP2/README.md

-Webmap (using leaflet) for visualizing village cluster identification and prioritization for off-grid electrification in Tanzania.
+Webmap (using leaflet) for visualizing data for electrification planning in Nigeria
 ## Getting started

 After cloning this repository, checkout the `dev` branch